Gertrude Pocte Geddes Willis: Biography

 Willis née Pocte was born in Happy Jack, Louisiana, on March 9, 1878, the daughter of Oscar Pocte and Louisa Woods Pocte.

 Her first husband Clem Geddes was in the funeral business.
 The couple partnered with Arnold Moss to form a company that sold insurance as well as owning a funeral home.

-After Clem Geddes died in 1913 she married William A. Willis.
-In 1940 she renamed the business the Gertrude Geddes Willis Funeral Home and Life Insurance Company.
-In William A. Willis died, and Gertrude continued running the company, expanding its services.
+After Clem Geddes died in 1913, she married William A. Willis.
+In 1940, she renamed the business the Gertrude Geddes Willis Funeral Home and Life Insurance Company.
+When William A. Willis died, Gertrude continued running the company, expanding its services.

 Geddes was a member of the NAACP, the YWCA, and the Ladies Auxiliary of the Knights of Peter Claver.

 She died on February 20, 1970, in New Orleans.